 - Add the chopped onion (3/4 cup), minced garlic (2 cloves), and Italian seasoning.
 Saute until the onion is soft — about 5-7 minutes.

 - Return sausage to the pan, along with spaghetti sauce (3 cups), and heavy cream (1/4 cup).

 - Bring sauce to a simmer, and cook on low as the sauce thickens slightly.

 - Once cauliflower has finished cooking, toss the cauliflower in the red meat sauce.

-- In a medium bowl, combine the ricotta, whisked egg, nutmeg, and the remaining teaspoon of Italian seasoning.
+- In a medium bowl, combine ricotta (8 ounces), lightly beaten egg (1 large in size), nutmeg (1/8 teaspoon), and the remaining teaspoon of Italian seasoning.

 - Bake in the oven for 30 minutes, or until the cheese is golden.
 Allow it to cool slightly before slicing, and enjoy!

 - Nutritional information is based on 1 serving if you divide this recipe into 12: